SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_cluster_backup_restore/Backup_Restore_Cassandra_Cluster.md

 1. Install Medusa.
 For detailed instructions, see the [installation guide on GitHub](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/Installation.md).

-1. Create the */etc/medusa* directory if it does not exist yet, and create the */etc/medusa/medusa.ini* file.
-For more detailed information, go to [Configure Medusa on GitHub](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/Configuration.md).
+1. Create the */etc/medusa* directory if it does not exist yet:

-   1. Create the directory by running the following command: `$ sudo mkdir -p /etc/medusa/`
+   1. `$ sudo mkdir -p /etc/medusa/`

-   1. Create the file by running the following command: `$ sudo touch /etc/medusa/medusa.ini`
+1. Copy the example provided in [Configure Medusa on GitHub](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/Configuration.md) into a new file */etc/medusa/medusa.ini*.

-   1. Ensure the following properties are configured:
+1. Edit the file to ensure the following properties are configured:

       - Cassandra: